halnasri/nlohmann_json/TSF/docs/third_party_tools_assessment.md

 - **Mitigation**:
   - Coverage is also generated locally and in CI using `lcov` and viewed as HTML reports, so Coveralls results can be cross-checked against these local reports.

+### clang-tidy
+- **Role**: Clang-Tidy is used as static analysis tool to detect bug patterns, unsafe constructs, and style/performance issues in the code base.
+In nlohmann/json it is explicitly part of the project’s “Static analysis” quality assurance activities, and it is configured via a repository-wide [.clang-tidy](https://github.com/nlohmann/json/blob/develop/.clang-tidy) configuration file.
+- **Potential Misbehaviours**:
+  - False positives (reporting issues that are not real problems) or false negatives (missing real issues).
+  - Results can vary between Clang-Tidy versions and depending on compile flags / include paths.
+- **Severity**: Medium - Clang-Tidy findings are advisory and incorrect or missing findings can reduce confidence and leave issues undiscovered, but the tool does not modify shipped artefacts by itself.
+- **Detectability**: Medium - False positives are usually spotted during review and false negatives are harder to detect and may only surface through other analyzers, tests, fuzzing, or user reports.
+- **Mitigation**:
+  - Clang-Tidy is not the only analysis gate, results are complemented by other static analyzers (e.g. cppcheck, Coverity, Clang Static Analyzer) and dynamic testing (unit tests, fuzzing, sanitizers).
+  - The .clang-tidy configuration is version-controlled and reviewed like normal code changes.
+  - CI uses a controlled toolchain environment (e.g. the project CI image), reducing version drift and improving reproducibility.

 ### Coverity Scan
 - **Role**: Coverity Scan is a hosted static analysis service that regularly analyzes the nlohmann/json code base for potential defects.
 The nlohmann/json repo has a dedicated Coverity Scan entry (linked via the “Coverity Scan Build Status” badge in `README.md`), where findings are listed and tracked in a web dashboard.
 - **Potential Misbehaviours**: Could miss bugs (false negatives) or report non-issues (false positives)